-This year sees the fourth national Invasive species week, which runs from 23 to 29 March.
+This year sees the fourth national invasive species week, which runs from 23 to 29 March 2018.
 Many of our partners are involved in tackling and managing invasive non-native species (INNS) in Scotland, and in this blog Jo Long from the Scottish Environment Protection Agency (SEPA) explain a bit more about this work.

 In April 2016, the Scottish Environment Protection Agency (SEPA) received a record of Floating Pennywort (Hydrocotyle ranunculoides) near Roseisle, Moray.
 This is a high impact invasive non-native species that can clog watercourses, take over from native species, prevent access for boats and anglers, and even cause a drowning risk to animals that mistake it for solid ground.

 Floating Pennywort had never been found in the wild in Scotland before.
 SEPA ecologists investigated and confirmed it was in a watercourse on land owned by Forestry Commission Scotland (FCS), who were just as keen as SEPA to attempt to eradicate it before it spread any further.
 As it’s already a huge problem in England, the Environment Agency have plenty of experience tackling it, so they were able to give us advice on potential removal methods.
 SEPA and Forestry Commission Scotland staff worked closely to agree a suitable method for this site.

 Luckily, the infested site was small, so it was decided that hand pulling could be employed, with no need to resort to herbicides, which themselves could cause environmental harm.
 The infestation was successfully removed by Forestry Commission Scotland staff in the summer but the site will continue to be monitored by SEPA so that any regrowth can be dealt with until we’re sure it’s gone for good.